 Mikki Phipps (nee Riddell), Professional development coordinator, Macmillan Cancer Support

-Read all about this year’s Inspiring Communicators by heading over to our 2021 winners page.
+Read all about 2021’s Inspiring Communicators by heading over to our 2021 winners page.